Draft World Splitter Settings

 Before editing Draft World Splitter Settings, check:

-- Whether the change is still temporary draft setup state or has become committed-world persistence.
+• Whether the change is still temporary draft setup state or belongs in World Splitter Settings Storage.

-- Whether new validation, locking, normalization, or persistence belongs in a separate feature.
+• Whether new locking, normalization, correction, or persistence belongs in a separate feature or committed storage boundary.

-- Whether tests prove defaults, in-memory updates, discard behavior, no database schema change, and default initialization failure logging.
+• Whether tests prove defaults, in-memory updates, validation rules, validation logging, discard behavior, no database schema change, and default initialization failure logging.